logo

 About The Port

-Located at the entrance to Galveston Bay and the Houston Ship Channel, the Port of Galveston has been a thriving maritime commercial center for more than two centuries.
+Located at the entrance to Galveston Bay and the Houston Ship Channel, the Port of Galveston has been a thriving maritime commercial center since 1825.
 Just 45 minutes from open seas, the 840-acre port has infrastructure and assets to serve growing cruise, cargo and commercial businesses.

-The port is the fourth most popular cruise home port in the U.S. More than 3.4 million passengers move through its terminals each year.
+The port is the fourth most popular cruise home port in the U.S. Almost 4 million passengers move through its four terminals each year.
 The port also leases and maintains a wide range of cargo facilities on the deep-water Galveston Harbor, which is ranked among the top 40 busiest U.S. cargo waterways.
 The Galveston Wharves is a self-sustaining city entity whose mission is to generate and reinvest port revenues to benefit the Galveston community with economic growth, jobs and sales tax revenues.

 Galveston Wharves By The Numbers